MaTestLab > ASTM Methods > ASTM D256, ISO 180 Determination of Izod Pendulum Impact Resistance of Plastics

 Specimen preparation

-Specimens are injection-molded or cut from molded or extruded sheets or plates.
+Specimens are prepared by injection-molding or cut out of extruded or molded sheets or plates.

 Related